 I mass in the shadow shapes on the face with

-one or two values at most.
-I darkened the eye and nostril just so I
+one or two values at most, and I darken the eye and nostril just so I

 don't completely lose the shapes.

 In this beginning stage of drawing in tone, I make the values even enough to compare them, but am not concerned with rendering any gradations or specifics yet.
 My values are simply 'blocked in', not rendered, meaning that they are not very evenly drawn yet.

 I continue drawing in the general value masses.

 Here I have laid in an approximate value for the light shape on the neck.